marcoiampieri/uni-projects/master_projects/clermont-ferrand/statistics_course/README.md

 ## Task

-For this project, we were asked to test statistical hypotheses for the digit frequencies of different notorious numbers
+For this project, we were asked to test statistical hypotheses for the digit frequencies of different notorious numbers.

+1) Test the _Normal Number_ hypothesis (i.e. a number that has an equal frequency for each of its digits) for the following numbers:
+   * $\pi$